Connectors

 Writing to tables

-Here are basic examples of updating data in tables:
+Here are basic examples of writing data to tables:

 dbconn = pq.dbconnect(pq.DW_NAME)